pasqualerossi/42-School-Exam-Rank-02/README.md

 # Exam Details

-This exam has 4 questions in total.
+- This exam has 4 questions in total.
 A random question is picked from each level below.

-If you fail the exam, when you retake the exam next time, you will restart at Level 1 again.
+- If you fail the exam, when you retake the exam next time, you will restart at Level 1 again with a different set of questions.

 <br>